schmettow/YET/docs/index.md

 The second idea of YET is that *an eye tracking device consists of before-mentioned camera, plus a software mechanism that translates a Yet stream into eye ball coordinates.* Typically this mechanism is a software that uses Computer Vision procedures for the analysis of the Yet stream.
 A *Yet interface (Yeti)* is a software that processes the *Yet stream* of frames in a useful or interesting way.
 Usually, Yetis are self-written single-purpose programs in Python, using the libraries OpenCV for stream processing and Pygame for the user interface.
 But, more advanced or multi-purpose interfaces are possible.

-Yetis are numbered and distributed on Github ([schmettow/YET](https://github.com/schmettow/YET/tree/main/yeti)) The first is *Yeti0, which* does nothing more than capturing the Yet stream and displaying it.
-It is not interactive and therefore is build using OpenCV (w/o Pygame).
-The first interactive Yeti to use Pygame is Yeti2, which introduces a very simple algorithm (split-frame brightness gradient, SBG), as well as a common structure for Yetis.
+Yetis are numbered and distributed on Github ([schmettow/YET](https://github.com/schmettow/YET/tree/main/yeti)) The first is Yeti0, which does nothing more than capturing the Yet stream and displaying it.
+It is not interactive and therefore is build using OpenCV, only (w/o Pygame).
+The first interactive Yeti, using Pygame is Yeti2, which introduces a very simple, but effective, tracking algorithm (split-frame brightness gradient, SBG), as well as a common structure for Yetis.

 The programming techniques for development of Yetis will be introduced in the following online book: [Programming for Psychologists](https://schmettow.github.io/PfP_Book/).